Subscribe

 Continue with researching your target audience and creating user personas.

-Identify their needs, expectations, and pain points, and think over the ways to address those in the app’s user journey.
+Identify their needs, expectations, and pain points, and think about how you could address those in the app’s user journey.

 Nail down technical requirements

-Morph all of the data aggregated during previous stages of a project discovery phase into a functional requirements document (FRD) or a software requirements specification (SRS), documenting both functional and non-functional (performance, usability, security, etc.) requirements to the future solution.
+Morph all of the data aggregated during previous stages of the project discovery phase into a functional requirements document (FRD) or a software requirements specification (SRS), documenting both functional and non-functional (performance, usability, security, etc.) requirements for the future solution.
 Refer to our guide to writing an SRS for more details on how to craft a compelling document.

 Craft a risk management strategy

 Map out a risk prevention and mitigation strategy.
-These will help you identify and respond to potential risks, uncertainties, and roadblocks before they become issues.
+This will help you identify and respond to potential risks, uncertainties, and roadblocks before they become issues.

 Define project scope and timeline